Brandon Maurer: Seattle Mariners

-The Seattle Mariners drafted Maurer in the 23rd round, with the 702nd overall selection, of the 2008 Major League Baseball Draft.
-Rather than attend Long Beach State, Maurer signed with the Mariners.
-Upon joining the Arizona League Mariners of the Rookie-level Arizona League, he was able to throw as fast as 93 mph, with the team expecting that he would increase his velocity by approximately 2 to 3 mph by adding 20 to 30 lbs.
+The Seattle Mariners drafted Maurer in the 23rd round, with the 702nd overall selection of the 2008 Major League Baseball draft.
+Maurer signed with the Mariners.
+Upon joining the Arizona League Mariners of the Rookie-level Arizona League, he threw as fast as 93 mph, with the team expecting that he would increase his velocity by approximately 2 to 3 mph by adding 20 to 30 lbs.
 By 2011, Maurer could throw as hard as 96 mph.

 In 2009, Maurer pitched for the Pulaski Mariners of the Rookie-level Appalachian League.
-Maurer pitched for the Clinton LumberKings of the Class A Midwest League in 2010, and the Adelaide Bite of the Australian Baseball League (ABL) in the winter of 2010–11, reaching the ABL championship series.
-Maurer started the 2011 season with the LumberKings, and was promoted to the High Desert Mavericks of the Class A-Advanced California League in May.
+He pitched for the Clinton LumberKings of the Single-A Midwest League in 2010, and the Adelaide Bite of the Australian Baseball League (ABL) in the winter of 2010–11, reaching the ABL championship series.
+Maurer started the 2011 season with the LumberKings, and was promoted to the High Desert Mavericks of the High-A California League in May.
 Following his second start with High Desert, he was named the California League Pitcher of the Week for the week ending June 1.

 Heading into the 2012 season, scouts viewed Maurer as a "sleeper" prospect.
-Maurer pitched for the Jackson Generals of the Class AA Southern League in 2012.
+Maurer pitched for the Jackson Generals of the Double-A Southern League in 2012.
 Though overshadowed by teammates Danny Hultzen and Taijuan Walker, Maurer was named the league's Most Outstanding Pitcher after going 9–2 with a 3.20 earned run average with 117 strikeouts in 137 2/3 innings pitched.
-After the season, Maurer was added to the Mariners' 40-man roster to be protected from the Rule 5 Draft.
+On November 20, 2012, Maurer was added to the Mariners' 40-man roster to be protected from the Rule 5 draft.

-In spring training in 2013, Maurer competed with Erasmo Ramírez, Jeremy Bonderman, and Blake Beavan for one of the final two spots in the Mariners' five-man starting rotation, behind Félix Hernández, Hisashi Iwakuma, and Joe Saunders.
-Allowing only two runs in 20 innings with 22 strikeouts and six walks in the Cactus League, Maurer made the Mariners' 25-man roster as a starting pitcher, skipping the Class AAA level.
-Maurer became the first member of the Mariners' 2008 draft class to reach the major leagues and the first starting pitcher to skip Class AAA and debut for the Mariners since John Cummings and Mike Hampton in 1993.
+In spring training in 2013, Maurer competed with Erasmo Ramírez, Jeremy Bonderman, and Blake Beavan for the final two spots in the Mariners' five-man starting rotation, behind Félix Hernández, Hisashi Iwakuma, and Joe Saunders.
+Allowing only two runs in 20 innings with 22 strikeouts and six walks in the Cactus League, Maurer made the Mariners' 25-man roster and rotation, skipping Triple-A. Maurer became the first member of the Mariners' 2008 draft class to reach the major leagues and the first starter to skip Triple-A and debut for the Mariners since John Cummings and Mike Hampton in 1993.
 He reached MLB before more heralded prospects, such as Walker, Hultzen, and James Paxton.
-In his major league debut, on April 4, he allowed six runs in six innings to the Oakland Athletics, including on home runs by Yoenis Céspedes and Josh Reddick, in a loss.
+In his major league debut on April 4, he allowed six runs in six innings to the Oakland Athletics, including on home runs by Yoenis Céspedes and Josh Reddick, in a loss.
 After a second poor performance, Maurer earned his first win in his third start, on April 14.
+In his rookie season, he went 5–8 with a 6.30 ERA, starting 14 of his 22 games with the Mariners.
+He had similar poor results in 2014, going 1–4 with a 4.65 ERA in 38 games, 7 of them starts.